Characterizing the Structure of Online Conversations Across Reddit: Data

-The comments made by users on a given post constitute a {\it threaded} structure and can be represented as an undirected graph T =(V, E) on $V$ vertices and $E$ edges~\citep{aragon2017thread}.
+The comments made by users on a given post constitute a {\it threaded} structure and can be represented as an undirected graph $T =(V, E)$ with $V$ vertices and $E$ edges~\cite{aragon2017thread}.
 Since our data has missing comments (either deleted or missing otherwise), we use the comment tree's largest connected component for our analysis in this paper.
-We quantify these discussion trees' structures using several intuitive and commonly-used properties of the underlying graph structure.
+We quantify these discussion trees' structures using several intuitive and commonly used properties of the underlying graph structure.
 The various structural properties are described in detail below and are shown graphically in Figure~\ref{fig:dtree_prop}.

-\begin{itemize} \item {\bf Size:} First and foremost, the most important structural property of a discussion tree is its size.
+\paragraph{Size} First and foremost, the most important structural property of a discussion tree is its size.
 In our case, this is equal to the total number of comments made on that post.
-This structural property has also been previously used by~\citep{yy} to study user participation in discussions on Reddit.
+This structural property has also been previously used by~\cite{yy} to study user participation in discussions on Reddit.
 A tree's size is a very generic property as it captures the interest or buzz surrounding that post, but it says nothing about the conversations' actual structure.
-For example, consider two scenarios, one in which two users reply to each other's comments leading to a very deep and narrow tree.
-And a second one in which several users respond to the original post leading to a wide but shallow tree.
-Both these patterns of discussions can have the same number of comments leading to the exact size of the discussion tree, but they have entirely different conversation dynamics.
+For example, consider two scenarios: one in which two users reply to each other's comments, leading to a very deep and narrow tree, and another in which several users respond to the original post, leading to a wide but shallow tree.
+Both these patterns of discussion can have the same number of comments leading to the exact size of the discussion tree, but they have entirely different conversation dynamics.
 Hence, as we describe next, we also consider other structural properties of a discussion tree, particularly its width and depth.

-\item {\bf Width:} The width of a discussion tree is simply the width of the broadest layer of the tree.
-It encodes the most expansive conversation in the entire discussion tree and is not limited to just the replies to the original posting.
-Broader discussion trees typically have various sub-conversations and discussion threads ongoing simultaneously.
-Conversations in which a wide variety of opinions are expressed also give rise to wider discussion trees.
+\paragraph{Width} The width of a discussion tree is simply the width of the broadest layer of the tree.
+It encodes the most expansive conversation in the entire discussion tree.
+It is also not limited to just the replies to the original post, as users can reply to a reply in nested discussion tree structures.
+Wider discussion trees typically have various sub-conversations happening simultaneously or contain a wide variety of opinions.

+\paragraph{Depth} The depth of a discussion tree is defined as the depth of the deepest branch of the tree.
+It can potentially allude to how controversial or contentious a given post and its follow-up comments are.
+Very niche conversations can also lead to very deep conversation trees.